Our Methodology In 2026

 Forex Broker Trust and Reputation

-We consider appropriate licensing by a national regulator a core element of the trust a trader can place in their brokers.
-Financial regulators develop and enforce the rules, policies and procedures that govern how financial services providers behave, and trading with a licensed broker can offer significant protections agains fraud, theft and misuse of your funds.
+We consider appropriate licensing by a national regulator a core element of the trust a trader can place in a broker.
+Financial regulators develop and enforce the rules, policies and procedures that govern how financial services providers behave, and trading with a licensed broker can offer significant protections against fraud, theft, and misuse of your funds.

 Other factors that influence our trust scores include: the age of the broker, whether they have headquarters (or offices) in multiple countries and whether they’ve had any recent issues with their core regulators.